vheikkiniemi/animated-waddle/Booking system/Phase 3/README.md

 # Authorization testing steps for this assignment

 **1. Make sure you have the latest version from the application**
+- It is recommended [that Kali](https://www.kali.org/) is installed as a virtual machine.
 - Check:  [The application to docker - Client side](#the-application-to-docker---client-side)

 ---